langages-web/langages-web.github.io/TD4/TD4-ex1-fichiers.md

       </div>
       <div id="titre">
         <h1>Who we are</h1>
-        <div>Give information about your lifestyle, philosophy or what the impact you’re trying to make is.</div>
+        <div>Give information about your lifestyle, philosophy or what the impact youâ€™re trying to make is.</div>
       </div>
       <div id="reseaux" class="fond-bleu">
         <span>Stay in Touch !</span>